Skip to content

 Args:

-other (AbstractSet[T]): The other set to symmetric difference with.
+other (AbstractSet[T]): The set to combine with.

 Returns: